mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 plants are more costly but provide more power per ton and greater reliability.

-Interfaces to the ship’s main engineering systems are located in the drive room and the bridge but on smaller, less-sophisticated ships, the latter may simply be a terminal without a dedicated workstation.
+Interfaces to the ship's main engineering systems are located in the drive room and the bridge but on smaller, less-sophisticated ships, the latter may simply be a terminal without a dedicated workstation.
 Most engineers do their work in the engine room where the drives and power plant are co-located on most designs.

-While most of an engineer’s job is performed on the interior of a ship, there are components on the exterior that fall under their purview as well.
+While most of an engineer's job is performed on the interior of a ship, there are components on the exterior that fall under their purview as well.
 First is the hull itself, which can be viewed as the outermost layer of